 Denizcan Abay: Family of unemployed journalists

-Denizcan Abay has experienced the oppression suffered by journalists in Turkey through the penalties received by his father, Necati Abay.
+Denizcan Abay has experienced the oppression suffered by journalists in Turkey through the penalties received by her father, Necati Abay.
 The elder Abay took refuge in Germany in 2012, after receiving a prison sentence for reporting he had done.

 Abay tells about the aftermath: